ahmediq-git/p06-Opensource_Backend/Development/Sprint-4/readme.md

 LIST OF REQUIREMENTS COMPLETED SO FAR

 1. Create a record through the API and UI
 2. Update a record through the API and UI
 3. Delete a record through the API and UI
 4. Read a record through the API and UI
 5. Read a list of records through the API and UI
 6. Create a collection through the API and UI
 7. Delete a collection through the API and UI
 8. Create and remove an index on a collection through the UI
 9. Create a user with username and password through API and UI
 10. Log in/out user
-11. User Logs
+11. User Logs with graphs
 12. Information website with Documentation (for the usecases completed so far)
 13. Start a Server to serve all the requests
 14. Create an Admin, Delete an Admin through the UI
 15. File Creation/Deletion/Downloading and Viewing in sdk and frontend.
-16. Create/Delete Indexes on a collection.

-17. Embedded Documents within a document
+16. Embedded Documents within a document
-18. Lambda functions on database with ability to schedule them in time.
+17. Lambda functions on database with ability to schedule them in time.
+18. Stress Test Page for user to check load on server
 19. Realtime Database, Frontend, Backend and SDK
 20. Stress Test Page for user to check load on server
 21. File system support with Azure.
 22. Generate Schema diagram acording to collections and their records.
-23. Implementation of design pattern singleton of the database to speed up the database and overcome any faults in the system
+23. Implementation of design pattern singleton of the database to speed up the database and overcome any faults in 24. the system
-24. Settings.
+25. Settings for Logs, Admin, Mail, SMTP, Azure
-25. Auth applied on the frontend and server (WIP).
+26. Auth applied on the frontend and server (WIP).
-26. Logs page to view requests in real time, as well as view past requests.
+27. Logs page to view requests in real time, as well as view past requests.
-27. Bug fixes throughout the system
+28. Bug fixes throughout the system
-28. Refactoring in server
+29. Refactoring in server
-39. Refactoring in sdk
+30. Refactoring in sdk
-30. Integrated sdk with all the latest changes and published on npm
+31. Integrated sdk with all the latest changes and published on npm
-31. Admin page to create new admins
-32. Added file and foreign key field types
+32. Added support for editing file and foreign key field types in database
 33. Oauth implementation using our sdk
 34. Integrated realtime feature on deployed instance
-35. Bundled frontend and server together as single executable
+35. Bundled frontend and server together as single executable for Linux, Windows and MacOS
 36. Role Based Access Control of the database (Involved also creating a datastructure to evaluate permissions in O(1) time)
 37. UI for logs terminal in Functions use case
 38. Check storage use and files demographic as a pie chart